KAJdev/WumpusHack/README.md

 [License](https://github.com/KAJdev/WumpusHack/blob/master/LICENSE).

 ## Personal
-You can do all these steps to run your own instance of WUmpusHack, or join a server with the Official bot and get right to hacking!
+You can do all these steps to run your own instance of WumpusHack, or join a server with the Official bot and get right to hacking!
 [official discord server](https://discord.gg/m75eCse)

 1. Make sure you have python 3.6+